just-the-docs/just-the-docs/peopleops/RECRUITING.md

 Candidates with less than 4 points are rejected outright.

-Those with 4 points other than "communication ability" can be offered a chance to re-read the application and format it correctly, answering the hidden question.
-This is required for them to advance.
+In addition to the information provided above, we employ a customized scoring system for each unique open role, considering the specific skills and technologies required for each position.
+However, due to the ever-evolving nature of these requirements and technologies, we are unable to disclose the exact details of the scoring system.

 ### Pre-interview screening

 Send a form with key questions that can be answered offline to save time during the interview.

-Share the resume with the team members this person would work with, if hired.
-Anyone can basically veto them, but must explain a good reason to do so.
+The applicant screening form comprises questions related to the working environment, preference for full-time role, and communication skills both in writing and speaking.
+If a candidate scores a minimum of 4 points, they will be eligible to proceed to the initial interview.

 ### Inviting to Interview